Sarah Beckman, Executive Director

 brooke@outsidethelens.org

-Kevin Tung, Media Makers Director
+Kevin Tung, Director of Media Makers

 Kevin was born and raised in New York City.
 He has a B.A. in Sociology from Syracuse University, and a B.A. in Photography from Brooks Institute of Photography.
 He has a passion for storytelling, and using photography to tell those stories.
 When not behind a camera you can find him on the golf course, the theater, or playing bar trivia.